KauzClay/docs-tap/scst-scan/verify-app-scanning-supply-chain.hbs.md

-# Verify scanning with Supply Chain integration
+# Verify scanning with a Supply Chain integration

 This topic tells you how to verify scanning with Supply Chains.

 ## <a id="create-workload"></a> Create a workload

-Create a sample workload with a pre-built image by using the `tanzu apps workload create` command:
+Create a sample workload with a pre-built image by running:

 ```console
 tanzu apps workload create WORKLOAD-NAME \